 This year many of us have spent much more time at home than usual.
 Perhaps you’ve looked around your living room and found some projects you’d like to complete or some spaces you’d like to spruce up.

 The good news is that breaking up the humdrum doesn’t have to mean breaking the bank.
 At Altus, you can find your favorite LDS art in a variety of sizes to match your home, whatever the size.
-Much of our art pieces are available in 5x7 prints, small frames, matted prints, and posters.
+Much of our art is available as small wall art in 5x7 prints, small frames, matted prints, and posters.

 Look for Nooks

 The wall--or maybe even the refrigerator--might be the go-to place for favorite art pieces.
 However, small wall art can be displayed just about anywhere.
 Keep an eye out for little nooks and crannies that could use a little extra love:

 Boston Temple - Window Sunset by Robert A. Boyd

 Lord of the Vineyard by Rose Datoc Dall

 I Walk by Faith by Judy Cooley, Modern Day Moroni: Fighting for Families by Lori Hatfield, and Divine Redeemer by Simon Dewey

 Along the same lines, be on the lookout for complementary items you can pair with your small wall art.
 Accent pieces provide a refreshing texture and contrast and are perfect for enhancing any piece of art.
 Not sure what we mean?
 Here are a few examples to get the inspiration flowing: